vojtechpulec/english-for-designers/02-first-impressions/index.md

 # Featured projects:
-Most of my projects were and are focused on **visual identities and visuals for social media**, but I'm interested in all kinds of creative projects.
-I enjoy not only working on the visual side but also on the **idea-making and content.**
+Most of my projects were and are focused on **visual identities and visuals for promotional design,** apart from that i also have slight experience with typesetting and some basics of UI/UX design.
+I'm interested in all kinds of creative projects, not just the visual side, but I also enjoy working on **idea-making and content.**

-### Café & Klub Letka - Rebranding
+## Café & Klub Letka - Rebranding
 **2024 // VISUAL IDENTITY**

 ![letka-mockup](https://github.com/user-attachments/assets/fba0add3-2685-4979-b47c-2d75b60bdd09)